nasa-fornax/fornax-demo-notebooks/light_curves/scale_up.md

 +++

-The main goal is to speed up the run, so we want to look for opportunities to parallelize.
+The main goal is to reduce the total time it takes to run the full code, so we want to look for opportunities to parallelize.
 We can group the light_curve_generator code into two main steps: (1) gather the target object sample; then (2) generate light curves by querying the archives and standardizing the returned data.
 All of the archive calls have to wait for the sample to be available before starting, but then they can run independently in parallel.
+This is fortunate, since gathering the sample does not take long compared to the archive calls.

-We need to be able to monitor the run's resource usage and capture print statements, error messages, etc. to log files in order to understand if/when something goes wrong.
+It is useful to be able to monitor the run's resource usage and capture print statements, error messages, etc. to log files in order to understand if/when something goes wrong.
 Even with parallelization, gathering light curves for a large sample of objects is likely to take a few hours at least.
 So we want to automate the monitoring tasks as much as possible.

-If the run fails, we'd like to be able to restart it without having to re-do any function calls that were previously successful.
+If the run fails, we'd like to be able to restart it without having to redo steps that were previously successful.
-To accomplish this, the functions' inputs and outputs need to be less tightly coupled than they are in the light_curve_generator notebook.
+To accomplish this, the inputs and outputs need to be less tightly coupled than they are in the light_curve_generator notebook.
-For example, we want each function to save its results to a file, and we want the archive calls to read their `sample_table` input from a file.
+Specifically, we want to save the sample and light curve data to file as soon as each piece is collected, and we want the archive functions to be able to get the `sample_table` input from file.

 The python helper and bash script were specifically designed to fulfill many of these wants and needs.

 +++

-### What the user should do
+### Advice for the user

 +++